StatRock/eips/Readme.md

 First, you will need to get the credentials as described [below](#Setup-for-Deployment).
 <<details of deployment go here, once they exist.>>

 ## How It Works

 Perun is a static site generator based on the boot build tool.
 Perun contains tasks which are useful for generating a static HTML website.
-We are using these tools, along with the Selmer temperating engine to generate plain HTML files which are then uploaded to the web server over SFTP.
+We are using these tools, along with the Selmer templating engine to generate plain HTML files which are then uploaded to the web server over SFTP.

 We also have a small amount of custom logic used to generate the advancement pages, and error proof web fragments.
 This logic is written in [Clojure](https://clojure.org/), and intentionally minimal.